Gunfire during a large disturbance early Sunday in downtown Davenport damaged the window of a well-known downtown Davenport tavern.

 While officers used pepper spray to disperse the crowd and stop the fighting, gunfire came from the area of the parking ramp at 200 Ripley St.

-Officers responded to the area of the gunfire, canvassed the area and found a window at Mac's Tavern, 316 W. 3rd St., was damaged from gunfire.
+Officers responded to the area of the gunfire, canvassed the area and found a window at Mac's Tavern, 316 W. 3rd St., on the north side, was damaged from gunfire.

 No injuries were reported.